Spectory/lithtml-todomvc/README.md

 lit-html does not handle component life-cycles and does not call your code.
 You call the render function and lit-html renders the component efficiently.
-A very simple (although simplistic) implementation of lit-html can be achieved in 10 lines of code relying on ES2015 template strings.
-See for instance [this blog post](http://2ality.com/2015/01/template-strings-html.html).
+A very simple (although simplistic) implementation of lit-html can be achieved in 10 lines of code template strings.
+See for instance [this blog
+post](http://2ality.com/2015/01/template-strings-html.html).

 Similarly Redux can be thought of as global state + PubSub + explicit state transitions.
-The Redux API is just an implementation detail.
+The Redux API is just an implementation detail and can easily be swapped out.
 Redux is not aware of components and does not call your code other than providing a single callback notifying of state changes.

+Director is a simple router.
+It does not link to UI state in any way, it's just a library to listens to location changes, parses the path and calls your code in response to these patterns (applying pushstate of course).

+By relying on such libs that have small APIs, simple implementations and hardly any runtime we can easily
 ## Features

 * Client-side routing via [director](https://github.com/flatiron/director)